IQSS/dataverse/doc/sphinx-guides/source/developers/s3-direct-upload-api.rst

 --------------------------

 When uploading files or chunks asynchronously to S3 via `PUT`, ensure that the `Content-Length` header is set to the size of the file or chunk.
 If `Content-Length` is not specified, the server will return a `501 Not Implemented` error, causing the upload to fail.
+When streaming files or chunks asynchronously to S3 via `PUT`, ensure that the `Content-Length` header is set to the size of the file or chunk.
+If `Content-Length` is not specified, the server will return a `501 Not Implemented` error, causing the upload to fail.

 Example `curl` command: